Manor of the Plains tests entire campus for COVID-19

-On Monday, Manor of the Plains said of those tests, one additional employee tested positive with the remaining residents all testing negative.
+Last Monday, a spokesperson for Manor of the Plains said of those tests, one additional employee tested positive with the remaining residents all testing negative.

 “Our residents’ health and safety is our top priority,” said John Van Hook, Manor of the Plains executive director.
 “Your Manor of the Plains team continues to be 100% committed to caring for your loved ones and keeping them safe especially in regard to COVID-19.”